learn-co-curriculum/orm-intro-web-082817/README.md

 ```

 3. Twitter where Tweets can have Tags (i.e. '#fun', '#hottake', '#tbt').
-A tweet can have multiple tags, many tweets can share a tag.
+A tweet can have multiple tags, many tweets can be tagged with the same tag.
 Tweets have a message and user_id; tags have a name.

 Q: Write the SQL to find all the tweets tagged '#tbt'